 Distinguished Fellow of the Society is presented to those individuals who have made a substantial contribution to the study of the history of economics.
 Nominations from members are welcome and should be suggested to the Nominations Committee.Information about the committee can be found here.

 Joseph Dorfman Prize for the Best Dissertation in the History of Economics.
-The Dorfman Prize Committee considers only nominated dissertations.
-All dissertations in the history of economic thought and methodology completed during the previous academic year.
-To nominate a dissertation for the award, please contact the chair of the committee.
+The Dorfman Prize Committee considers only nominated doctoral dissertations.
+All doctoral dissertations in the history of economic thought and methodology accepted during the previous academic year are eligible.
+Dorfman Prize candidates may not self-nominate.
+To nominate a dissertation for the Dorfman Prize, please contact the chair of the committee.
 Information about the committee can be found here.

 Joseph J. Spengler Prize for the best book in the history of economics.
 Original, authored books in the history of economics published, in English, during the two calendar years preceding the HES Meeting at which the award is presented.
 Scholarly books and monographs are eligible, as are English-language translations of scholarly books in the history of economics, but neither textbooks, doctoral dissertations, nor edited volumes are eligible.
 Any publisher may nominate one or two books and should submit a nominating note and four copies of the book for each book nominated.
 Any individual, including a book's author, may submit a nominating note and four copies of the book nominated.
 Eligible books may be re-nominated in successive years.
-(Individual nominators may wish to ask the nominee's publisher to supply the copies.
-Before nominating a book, individuals may wish to check with the HES Secretary, to ensure that the book has not already been nominated).
-To be considered, nominations (and the four book copies) must be received no later than December 31.
-Nominations should be submitted to: Tim Leonard, Secretary, History of Economics Society, Department of Economics, Princeton University, Fisher Hall, Princeton, NJ, United States, 08544.
+(Individual nominators may wish to ask the nominee's publisher to supply the copies).
+Nomination notes should be submitted by e-mail to the HES secretary, Marianne Johnson, at firstname.lastname@example.org .
+The Secretary will provide the nominator with the addresses of the members of the judging committee, to whom copies of the nominated book should then be sent.
+To be considered, nominations must be received and book copies supplied to the judging committee members no later than December 31.